earchibong/devops_projects/kubenetes_05.md

 #### Create Route 53 Record

-- create the record to point to the ingress controller’s loadbalancer.
+Create the record to point to the ingress controller’s loadbalancer.
 There are 2 options.
 You can either use the` CNAME` or `AWS Alias`

 **CNAME METHOD**